Guide to Thailand · Southeast Asia · Siam

 Do I need a visa for Thailand? +

-It depends what you're looking for.
-Koh Tao for budget diving, Koh Phangan for the Full Moon Party, Koh Kood or Koh Yao Noi for quiet, Koh Samui for comfort and infrastructure.
-The guide has a dedicated section to help you choose.
+Koh Tao for cheap diving, Koh Phangan for the Full Moon, Koh Kood or Yao Noi for quiet, Koh Samui for comfort.
+The guide has a dedicated section.

-How many days do I need in Thailand? +
+How many days do I need for Thailand? +

-For the classic north (Bangkok + Chiang Mai + islands), 10–14 days.
-For the full country — north, south and islands — 21 days.
-The guide includes 3 itineraries adapted to different trip lengths.
+Classic north (Bangkok + Chiang Mai + islands): 10-14 days.
+Full country with north, south and islands: 21 days.

-November to February is the dry season and most pleasant throughout the country.
-The north can be visited comfortably until April.
-The south has different seasons depending on the coast (Andaman vs Gulf of Thailand).
-The guide explains it in detail.
+November to February is the dry and pleasant season.
+The south has different seasons depending on the coast (Andaman vs Gulf).

 How does offline access work? +